codeup-germain/github-code-composition/README.md

 # Given More Time
 [(Back to top)](#table-of-contents)
 <!-- LET THEM KNOW WHAT YOU WISH YOU COULD HAVE DONE-->
+- With more time, we would like to use more repositories to potentially find more words that can help predict the programming language used.

 # Recreate This Project
 [(Back to top)](#table-of-contents)
 <!-- How can they do what you do?-->
+- [x] Read this README.md
+- [ ] Make a github personal access token
+- [ ] Go [here](https://github.com/settings/tokens) and generate a personal access token.
+You do _not_ need select any scopes, i.e. leave all the checkboxes unchecked
+- [ ] Save it in your env.py file under the variable `github_token`
+- [ ] Add your github username to your env.py file under the variable `github_username`
+- [ ]
+- [ ] Download the aquire.py, prepare.py, functions.py, model.py, github_list.py, and final.ipynb files into your working directory
+- [ ] From the terminal, run python acquire.py
+- [ ] Run the final_report.ipynb notebook

 # Footer
 [(Back to top)](#table-of-contents)